Find our video guide on how to share and discuss an assessment here.

 Find a guide on how to write a self-assessment here.

 Finding the assessment

-If asked to write an assessment for one of your direct reports (a person you directly manage), you will be notified via email, Slack, or Microsoft teams.
-You will also see a corresponding to-do item on your Leapsome home screen in the ‘News’ list or under ‘Reviews’ > ‘Your Assessments’ > ‘Open tasks.’
-In addition, you can also find an overview of all the reviews on your Leapsome home screen in the ‘Review’ list.
-You can organize your open tasks by Cycle, Employee, Deadline, or Type.
-You can also search by a specific colleague.
+If asked to write an assessment for one of your direct reports (a person you directly manage), you will be notified via email, Slack, or Microsoft Teams.
+You will also see a corresponding to-do item on your Leapsome home screen in the ‘Tasks’ list or under ‘Reviews’ > ‘Dashboard’ > ‘Ongoing Assessments.’
+In addition, you can also find an overview of all the reviews under ‘All Reviews’ in your Reviewes module where you can search by a specific colleague.

-You will arrive at a screen similar to the screenshot below by clicking on the' Open tasks' item.
+You will arrive at a screen similar to the screenshot below by clicking on the' Ongoing Assessments’ item.
 You will first see a collapsed view of every question and can click to expand and answer each one.
 Some questions are linked to a scale, while others may only require a comment.

 You may already see the answers of other contributors to this assessment (i.e., your direct report's self-assessment, peer assessments, or their direct reports' assessments).
 This visibility depends on the settings determined by the admin of the cycle.

 While writing your answers, you can access all (visible) goals, meetings, instant feedback, and previous assessments for the reviewee via the context panel.

 Your progress saves automatically.
 You can leave the assessment as a draft and go back and complete it at a later stage.
 At this stage, nobody else can see your answers.

 Once you have answered all mandatory questions, you can submit the assessment by clicking the purple 'Finalize' button on the bottom right-hand side of your screen.
 Doing this will mark it as complete for administrators.
 Before submitting, check who will see your answers by hovering over the question mark next to 'Finalize' at the bottom-middle of your screen.